-Method to Shrink MS SQL Transaction Log file
+Shrink MS SQL Transaction Log File With SSMS Method

-- Open SQL Server Management Studio and connect to SQL Server Database Engine instance
+1. Open SQL Server Management Studio and connect to SQL Server Database Engine instance.

-- Now right click on the database that you want to shrink and select Tasks >Shrink > Files.
+2. Now right click on the database that you want to shrink and select Tasks >Shrink > Files.
 Then move further to learn how to shrink log file in SQL server in the continuity.

-- Select the File type, file group and file name
+3. Select the File type, file group and file name.

-- Now you have three shrink action option
+4. Now you have three shrink action option.

 - Reorganize files before releasing unused space option allows you to enter free space percentage that to be left in the database after shrinking.
 In this option you have to specify the Shrink file to value and recognized values are from 0 to 99.